How to Prevent Roaches in Your Georgia Home

-No matter how neatly you keep your home in the area around Monroe and Loganville, at some time or another you’re bound to see a roach in your house.
-Roaches don’t just go after filthy houses, although dirty spaces attract more of them.
-In fact, you can come across them even in the most luxurious of homes.
+No matter how clean you keep your home, at some time or another you’re bound to see a roach in your house.
+Roaches don’t just go after dirty houses, although unclean spaces do attract more of them.
+In fact, you can come across them even in the most impeccably clean homes.

-Roaches aren’t just an eyesore; they’re also unhealthy.
-They can cause dangerous complications for children and adults with asthma, and they can increase allergens in your home.
-Cockroaches can contaminate your food and increase the level of harmful bacteria in your house, and they can cause rashes and other allergic reactions.
+Roach control problems aren’t just gross; they’re also unhealthy.
+They can cause dangerous complications for children and adults with asthma, and some people can even be allergic to cockroaches themselves.
+Roaches can also increase other allergens in your home, and they can contaminate your food and increase the level of harmful bacteria in your house.

-● American Cockroach — The American Cockroach is the most common roach you’ll see around north Georgia, and these roaches are a chestnut light brown color.
-They’re active mostly and night, and you’re most likely to find them around areas that are damp and dark like basements or near water sources like pipes.
+- American Cockroach — The American Cockroach is the most common roach you’ll see around north Georgia, and these roaches are a chestnut light brown color.
+They’re active mostly at night, and you’re likely to find them around areas that are damp and dark, like in basements, or near water sources like pipes and spigots.

 ● Asian Cockroach — The Asian Cockroach is a smaller roach that is tan in color.
 These roaches can fly, and they’re attracted to light and warmth.
 They stay outdoors most of the time, where they live under leaves or mulch or in tall grass.
 You usually won’t see them unless something has disturbed their habitat.

 ● Smokybrown Cockroach — The Smokybrown Cockroach is a red or dark cherry color.
 They are commonly found in areas with lots of hardwood coverage because they love the shelter and humidity that trees offer.
 In addition to in trees, you can often find them in attics or crawl spaces.
 If you do find them inside your home, chances are they have laid eggs nearby.
 These are the most difficult roaches to get rid of.